The Ins and Outs of Pedigree Analysis, Genetic Diversity, and Genetic Disease Control

 Many breeders plan matings solely on the appearance of an animal and not on its pedigree or the relatedness of the prospective parents.
 This is called assortative mating.
 Breeders use positive assortative matings (like-to-like) to solidify traits, and negative assortative matings (like-to-unlike) when they wish to correct traits.
 Some individuals may share desirable characteristics, but they inherit them differently.
 This is especially true of polygenic traits, such as ear set, bite or length of forearm.
 Breeding two phenotypically similar but genotypically unrelated individuals together would not necessarily reproduce these traits.
 Conversely, each individual with the same pedigree will not necessarily look or breed alike.
 Therefore, matings should be based on a combination of appearance and ancestry.

-Some breeds and breeders have concerns about genetic diversity.
-Molecular genetic research in many of these breeds shows that there is more diversity (heterozygosity) present than breeders realize.
+Rare breeds with small gene pools have concerns about genetic diversity.
 Some breed clubs advocate codes of ethics that discourage linebreeding or inbreeding, as an attempt to increase breed diversity.
 The types of matings utilized do not cause the loss of genes from a breed gene pool.
 It occurs through selection; the use and non-use of offspring.
 Regardless of the popularity of the breed, if everyone is breeding to a single stud, (the popular sire syndrome) the gene pool will drift in that individual's direction and there will be a loss of genetic diversity.
 The frequency of his genes will increase, possibly fixing breed related genetic disease through the founder's effect.
 If some breeders linebreed to certain individuals that they favor, and others linebreed to other individuals that they favor, then breed-wide genetic diversity is maintained.
 Animals who are poor examples of the breed should not be bred simply to maintain diversity.
 Related individuals with desirable qualities will maintain diversity, and improve the breed.

 If you linebreed and are not happy with what you have produced, breeding to a less related line immediately creates an outbred line and brings in new traits.
 Repeated outbreeding to attempt to dilute detrimental recessive genes is not a desirable method of control.
 Recessive genes cannot be diluted; they are either present or not.
 If an individual is a known carrier or a high carrier risk through pedigree analysis, it can be retired from breeding, and replaced with one or two quality offspring.
 Those offspring can be bred, and replaced with quality offspring of their own, with the hope of losing the defective gene.